tldr-pages/tldr/pages/linux/named.md

 `named -c {{/path/to/named.conf}}`

-- Use IPv4 or IPv6 only even if the host machine is capable of the other protocol:
+- Use IPv4 or IPv6 only, even if the host machine is capable of the other protocol:

 `named {{-4|-6}}`